The Policy: Literature Selection and Review

 To fulfill the responsibilities of administering the "Literature Selection and Review", the District Literacy Consultant oversees the Literature Selection Committees that consist of a teacher and a parent from each of the middle schools, plus one middle school media specialist to serve on the MS Literature Selection Committee, and a teacher and a parent from each of the high schools and one media specialist to serve on the HS Literature Selection Committee.

-For each book submitted for review, one parent and one teacher or media specialist are assigned for formally review the book and present their recommendations to approve or reject the book’s addition to the middle school or high school approved list.
+For each book submitted for review, one parent and one teacher or media specialist are assigned to formally review the book and present their recommendations to approve or reject the book's addition to the middle school or high school approved list.

 All committee members are asked to read or research the titles of the submitted books and to share their recommendations with the committee.
 Once this process is completed, the literacy consultant or specialist calls for a vote.
 A simple majority to approve or to reject the book's place on the appropriate list determines the outcome.
 If a book is unanimously approved, an asterisk next to the title indicates that designation.